 Absolutely.
 Mr. Nelson has been a part of this tournament since 1968 when he generously decided to become involved.
 His values, loyalty, commitment, and spirit are used as filters by which we make decisions every day.
 The presence of Mr. Nelson’s legacy at the tournament far exceeds our contractual relationship to use his name.
 We feel a great privilege and responsibility to continue to honor the legacy of the man that still inspires us to this day.

-Complimentary public parking will be conveniently located at Fair Park.
+Complimentary public parking will be conveniently located at State Fair of Texas parking lot at the 2100 block of South Haskell.
+The entrance to the parking lot is at the intersection of Haskell and Beeman.
 The bus ride from public parking is approximately 12-minutes long, very similar to the distance and time it was in previous years to the Four Seasons.
 See the parking map here.

-Tickets start at $45 and go on sale Dec.
-1. Tickets include complimentary shuttles from general admission parking in Fair Park.
+Tickets are currently on sale and start at $45.
+Tickets include complimentary shuttles from general admission parking in Fair Park.
 Click here for more information on tickets and hospitality.

 Fans will be able to enjoy all the experiences they’ve come to love at the AT&T Byron Nelson.
 From great golf, to fan-favorites like the Pavilion, Kid’s Zone, and the Grey Goose 19th Hole, there will continue to be something for everyone.